microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/New-MgEducationUser.md

                   - `[Subscriptions <IMicrosoftGraphSubscription1[]>]`: The set of subscriptions on the item.
 Only supported on the root of a drive.
                     - `[Id <String>]`: Read-only.
                     - `[ApplicationId <String>]`: Identifier of the application used to create the subscription.
 Read-only.
                     - `[ChangeType <String>]`: Required.
-Indicates the type of change in the subscribed resource that will raise a notification.
+Indicates the type of change in the subscribed resource that will raise a change notification.
 The supported values are: created, updated, deleted.
-Multiple values can be combined using a comma-separated list.Note: Drive root item and list notifications support only the updated changeType.
-User and group notifications support updated and deleted changeType.
+Multiple values can be combined using a comma-separated list.Note: Drive root item and list change notifications support only the updated changeType.
+User and group change notifications support updated and deleted changeType.
                     - `[ClientState <String>]`: Optional.
-Specifies the value of the clientState property sent by the service in each notification.
+Specifies the value of the clientState property sent by the service in each change notification.
 The maximum length is 128 characters.
-The client can check that the notification came from the service by comparing the value of the clientState property sent with the subscription with the value of the clientState property received with each notification.
+The client can check that the change notification came from the service by comparing the value of the clientState property sent with the subscription with the value of the clientState property received with each change notification.
                     - `[CreatorId <String>]`: Identifier of the user or service principal that created the subscription.
 If the app used delegated permissions to create the subscription, this field contains the id of the signed-in user the app called on behalf of.
 If the app used application permissions, this field contains the id of the service principal corresponding to the app.
 Read-only.
                     - `[EncryptionCertificate <String>]`:
                     - `[EncryptionCertificateId <String>]`: